clebert/cybernaut/docs/api-reference/interfaces/test.md

 const {browser, it, test} = require('cybernaut');

 test('foo', async t => {
-  // Evaluates to false if the condition isn't met if (await t.verify(browser.pageTitle, it.should.contain('bar'))) {
+  // The following expression evaluates to false if the condition isn't met. if (await t.verify(browser.pageTitle, it.should.contain('bar'))) {
     // ...
   }